-NACDL Past President Lisa Monet Wayne is an attorney in private practice in both state and federal courts around the country.
-She handles serious felonies and complex civil litigation including numerous high profile cases.
+Lisa Monet Wayne was appointed Executive Director of NACDL and the NACDL Foundation for Criminal Justice by the Board of Directors and assumed the role full-time in February of 2022.
+Prior, Wayne had been an attorney in private practice in both state and federal courts around the country since 1985.
+She has represented hundreds of individuals and corporations in both the investigation phase and criminally accused capacity.
 Previously, Wayne was a Colorado State Public Defender for 13 years where she served as office head, training director, and senior trial attorney.
-She lectures nationally with NACDL, NCDC, NITA, ABA, ATLA and various other organizations.
-Wayne is currently an adjunct law professor at the University of Colorado where she teaches Trial advocacy, and she serves on faculty at the Trial Practice Institute at Harvard Law School, The National Criminal Defense College, and Cardoza Law School.
+She lectures nationally with NACDL, National Criminal Defense College, National Institute of Trial Advocates, American Bar Association, numerous State Bar Associations, Public Defender Organizations, and many other legal organizations.
+Wayne has served as an adjunct law professor at the University of Colorado where she taught trial advocacy for 22 years, she serves on faculty at the Trial Practice Institute at Harvard Law School, The National Criminal Defense College, and Cardoza Law School.